• Skip to primary navigation

 Step 2.
 Blend in the lard.
 Pinch the lard off into ½" (1cm) pieces and add them to the dry ingredients.
 Use a fork (or dough cutter) to cut the lard into the flour mixture until you have pea-sized crumbles.

-Step 3.
-Add the buttermilk.
-Next, slowly add the buttermilk to the mixture approximately ¼ cup (40g) at a time, stirring the mixture with a fork to incorporate the buttermilk into the flour until the mixture leaves the sides of the bowl.
-Form the dough into a disc and turn it out onto a floured surface and sprinkle it with a little more flour.
+Form the dough into a disc and turn it out onto a floured surface, and sprinkle it with a little more flour.
 Fold the dough over itself 3-4 times.
 Wrap with plastic wrap and rest the dough in the fridge for at least 4 hours and up to 2 days.

 Step 4.
 Roll out the pie dough.
 After the dough has rested, remove it from the fridge and place it on a lightly floured surface.
-Roll the dough into an 8x7 inch (20x17cm) rectangle approximately ¼" thick.
+Roll the dough into an 8x7 inch (20x17cm) rectangle or circle approximately ¼" thick.

 Step 5.
 Cut the dough and fill them.
 Using a 3-4 inch (7.5-10cm) round cookie cutter, cut circles out of the dough and fill with 1 to 2 tablespoons of filling.

 Step 6.
 Seal the dough.
 Dip one finger in a little buttermilk (or milk or water) and moisten the dough around the edge.
 Fold one half of the dough over the filling to create a half-moon shape and press down using your fingers to seal the edges.
-Use a fork to crimp the edges and ensure the pies are sealed.
-Set the filled pies aside on a parchment paper-lined sheet pan, and if they start to get too warm, place them into the fridge to keep them cool while you fill the remaining pies.

 Step 8.
 Dust the pies with powdered sugar.
 Remove pies from the oil onto a cooling rack or paper towel-lined platter and lightly dust with powdered sugar.
 After the pies have cooled for about 10 minutes, sprinkle them once more with powdered sugar and serve hot or at room temperature.
 Enjoy!